ziogref/TAS-Fuel-HA-Intergration/README.md

 1.  **HACS**: You must have the [Home Assistant Community Store (HACS)](https://hacs.xyz/) installed.
 2.  **API Credentials**: You will need a free **API Key** and **API Secret**.
 The Tasmanian fuel price data is hosted on the NSW Government's API platform, so you must sign up at the [NSW API portal](https://api.nsw.gov.au/Product/Index/22) to get your credentials.

-## Installation & Configuration
+### Installation & Configuration

-### Installation
+#### Installation

+Once this integration is available in the default HACS repository, users can install it with the following steps:

 1. Open HACS in your Home Assistant instance.
 2. Go to **Integrations**.
-3. Click the three dots in the top right and select **Custom repositories**.
+3. Click the blue **+ EXPLORE & DOWNLOAD REPOSITORIES** button in the bottom right.
-4. In the "Repository" field, paste `https://github.com/ziogref/TAS-Fuel-HA-Intergration`.
-5. For "Category", select **Integration**.
-6. Click **Add**.
-7. The "Tasmanian Fuel Prices" integration will now appear.
-Click on it and then click **Download**.
+4. Search for "Tasmanian Fuel Prices" and click on the result.
+5. Click the **DOWNLOAD** button and follow the on-screen instructions.
-8. Restart Home Assistant as prompted.
+6. Restart Home Assistant as prompted.

-### Configuration
+#### Configuration

 1. Navigate to **Settings** > **Devices & Services**.
 2. Click **+ ADD INTEGRATION** and search for "Tasmanian Fuel Prices".
 3. Enter your **API Key** and **API Secret** from the developer portal.
 4. If the credentials are valid, you will be guided through a series of configuration steps to select fuel types, favourite stations, discount programs, and more.
 Follow the on-screen instructions.

-## What This Integration Creates
+### What This Integration Creates

-Once configured, the integration will create one or more **devices** under the "Tasmanian Fuel Prices" integration.
+Once configured, the integration creates the devices and entities needed to monitor fuel prices.
+It's important to note that a unique sensor entity is created for **every station for each fuel type you choose to monitor**.
+For example, if you monitor 3 fuel types, and there are 250 stations, over 750 sensor entities will be created.

+These entities are organized into devices to keep things manageable:

-* A **main device** contains the control entities (like the Fuel Type Selector), diagnostic buttons/sensors, and the summary sensors.
+* **A main device**: Named "Tasmanian Fuel Prices," this device holds the primary control entities (like the Fuel Type Selector), all diagnostic buttons and sensors, and the summary sensors for each fuel type.
-* A **separate device** is created for each fuel type you choose to monitor.
-These devices hold all the individual price sensors for every station offering that fuel.
+* **A separate device for each fuel type**: To make Browse easier, a dedicated device is created for each fuel type you monitor (e.g., "Tasmanian Fuel Prices - U91").
+These devices contain all the individual price sensor entities for every station that sells that specific fuel.

 For a detailed breakdown of every entity and its attributes, please see our **[Devices and Entities Guide](DEVICES_AND_ENTITIES.md)**.